AIgen/QOOB/README.md

 2. `coverage`: Coverage obtained by QOOB computed as the number of times the true prediction from `YTest` belongs to the prediction interval produced by QOOB for the corresponding test-point, divided by `nTest` to make it a value in `[0, 1]`.

 ### Datasets
-This repository contains 6 datasets downloaded from the UCI repository: https://archive.ics.uci.edu/ml/index.php.
-More details are available in Table 5 of our paper [3].
+This repository contains 11 datasets downloaded from the UCI repository: https://archive.ics.uci.edu/ml/index.php.
+More details are available in Tables 5 and 6 of our paper [3].

 ## Contribute or request
 Please email us if you wish to contribute or request content.
 We are currently working on providing an efficient implementation of QOOB in Python.